 Aside from automating individual report generation, the final step is to automate your agency’s workflows.
-One way to do this is with our suite of agency tools, which allows you to create staff accounts, assign them tasks, and monitor the progress.
+One way to do this is with our suite of marketing reporting tools for agencies, which allows you to create staff accounts, assign them tasks, and monitor the progress.

 Summary: Automated Client Reporting

 Client reporting is an essential part of building and scaling a successful agency.
 That said, manually creating reports can often be a bottleneck that is both time-consuming and inefficient.
 Instead of manually collecting, aggregating, and visualizing data, reporting software allows you to automatically pull in this data through an API so that you can focus on more high-value tasks.